Code-Institute-Submissions/KeyWarden-Portfolio-Project-3-Battleships_FebResub/README.md

 One "bug" I have not yet been able to remedy is that when starting ship placement you end up in an infinte loop.
 Most of the problem seems to simply be the parts I have not yet finished coding.

+## Sources

+I copied the code for connecting the program to the Google Sheets API from the love sandwiches project.

+## Conclusion

 At this point there is simply nothing I can do to finish this work in even a simplified state by the deadline, and so I am submitting what I can here instead.
 Thank you.